 Which is really a soup or casserole at that point but don’t argue with the keto Gods.
 Trust me.
 They’re hungry.

 This fish saved me one evening in August.
-I had been missing fried food because RED ALERT!
+I had been missing fried food because of RED ALERT!
 RED ALERT!
 THERE IS FLOUR IN THAT!
 STEP AWAY FROM THE FLOUR!

 But seriously, I can’t live without fried food.
 It’s like in my owners manual of the top five things I need so my engine doesn’t overheat.
 For real.
 I’m not making this up.